a2i2/surround/docs/articles/blog.md

 Many of the design guidelines and tools are heavily inspired by other frameworks such as Spring Boot for configuration management, Tensorflow serving for endpoint definition and the git command line tool for Surround's CLI.
 We made this a core philosophy to ensure both software engineers and research engineers can quickly get started with Surround.
 At times this was a challenge as Surround is a framework designed explicitly for two different types of people a traditional software engineer and a science focused research engineer.

-**Exploration to Production**

-From the moment data lands on our desk we need to be thinking about the final use case for the solutions we are developing.
-We built Surround to help us move from data exploration to a containerised proof-of-concept web application ready to deploy in the shortest time possible.
-To do this we needed to resolve the competing requirements of researchers and engineers.
-For example, researchers want to dive into the data leaving code quality for later where as engineers want well structured code from the start.
-We solved this problem by focusing the team on a "production first" mindset and through a convention (data exploration scripts had their own folder).
-At times small compromises needed to be made to ensure that everyone can use Surround for their use cases.

 ### A set of conventions

 **Project layout**

-All the ML projects have the following characteristics in common, requirement on data, monitor progress output, load models, and manage configuration.
+All the ML projects have the following conventions in common, requirement on data, monitor progress output, load models, and manage configuration.
 Surround introduces conventions for all four concepts to ensure that research engineers do not have to concern themselves with how these features will work.
 As our ML projects are written in Python we leverage Python package conventions for consistency.
-These conventions are adhered to through a project generator and project linter that checks for the core characteristics.
+These conventions are adhered to through a project generator and project linter that checks for the core conventions.

 Surround implements the following directory structure: